fairlington/fairlington/content/posts/2025-08-31 Notable Fairlingtonians/index.md

 **[William West](https://en.wikipedia.org/wiki/William_West_(equestrian))** (7/15/87 -- 9/15/53) -- Equestrian who competed in three events in the 1920 Summer Olympics in Antwerp.

 **[Heather Wilson](https://en.wikipedia.org/wiki/Heather_Wilson)** ( Born 12/30/60) -- (4284 S 35^th^ St -- Fairlington Glen) Current President of the University of Texas -- El Paso.
 She served as the 24th Secretary of the Air Force (2017 to 2019); prior to that she was a member of the U.S. House of Representatives (1998 to 2009), representing New Mexico's 1^st^ Congressional District.
 From 1989 to 1991, Wilson served on the National Security Council staff as director for defense policy and arms control for President George H.W.
 Bush during the fall of the Berlin Wall and the collapse of the Warsaw Pact.

+---

+Have an addition to the list or a correction?
+Email us at: president@fairlingtonhistoricalsociety.org